mcolom/pacman_doc/README.md

 And as expected, the ROMs only activate when the CPU is _reading_ their addresses, with /RD=0.

-Finally, custom chip 6D takes care of putting their output data in the data bus (DB7, ..., DB0).
+Finally, custom chip 6D takes care of putting their output data into the data bus (DB7, ..., DB0).